 Businesses and homeowners in the US have preferred asphalt driveways over other alternatives for decades.
-Asphalt has been a popular choice for parking lots and pavements due to its exceptional durability and resilience.
+Asphalt has been a popular choice for parking lots and driveways alike due to its exceptional durability and resilience.

 Concrete and asphalt have met the paving needs of people most reliably.
 But many of us forget the impact they have had on our environment and the planet over the years.
 We are facing an extreme environmental crisis as of now, and the only way forward is to prioritize environmentally friendly paving options.

 Choosing eco-friendly options for paving and asphalt laying applications is going to contribute to a lot of benefits.
 As a community, we can make the most of the ecological and economic advantages of choosing green alternatives for paving.